Egyptian presidential election: The anti-revolutionary v counterrevolutionary

 Monday 4 June 2012

-The counterrevolution is gathering pace in .
+The counterrevolution is gathering pace in Egypt.

 After initial elation at the spectacle of millions of Egyptians queuing patiently, in a country where jumping the queue is a national pastime, to cast their ballot for one of more than a dozen candidates in unprecedented presidential elections in which the winner was not known in advance, a by-now familiar feeling of disillusionment set in when the results of the first round were announced.

-In a turn of events that proved surprising to just about everyone, the last two candidates left standing were Mohamed Mursi of the 's conservative wing and “Mubarak's man” , one-time air force commander, ex-aviation minister, and Mubarak's unpopular first choice for prime minister when the revolution broke out early last year.
+In a turn of events that proved surprising to just about everyone, the last two candidates left standing were Mohamed Mursi of the Muslim Brotherhood’s conservative wing and “‘s man” Ahmed Shafiq, one-time air force commander, ex-aviation minister, and Mubarak’s unpopular first choice for prime minister when the revolution broke out early last year.

-Neither Mursi nor Shafiq were the pundits' favourites.
+Neither Mursi nor Shafiq were the pundits’ favourites.
 In fact, both men were hovering low in most polls prior to the elections.
-The early favourites were the reform-minded, pluralist and relatively liberal former Muslim Brother Abdel-Moneim Aboul Fotouh and Amr Moussa, the popular one-time foreign minister who emerged from the revolution relatively unscathed, because of his personal incorruptibility and the distance he took from some of the Mubarak regimes most notorious and abusive years during his decade-long tenure as secretary-general of the Arab League.
+The early favourites were the reform-minded, pluralist and relatively liberal former Muslim Brother and Amr Moussa, the popular one-time foreign minister who emerged from the revolution relatively unscathed, because of his personal incorruptibility and the distance he took from some of the Mubarak regimes most notorious and abusive years during his decade-long tenure as secretary-general of the Arab League.

 Though I, in common with most young revolutionaries, opposed Moussa’s candidacy because of his close association with the former regime, some long-time dissidents have expressed their support for him.
 One example is Hisham Kassem, the veteran independent publisher and activist.
 “I want a strong president,” he told me prior to the elections while seated at a dusty desk amid the bare concrete at the Cairo offices of his soon-to-be-launched newspaper which he has optimistically named al-Gumhoriya al-Gadida (The New Republic) to reflect Egypt’s changing reality.
 “I don’t want Egypt to enter a Latin American scenario of political collapse and a new president every six months.”

 While Moussa had the support of “-seeking” reformers like Kassem, Aboul Fotouh had the vote of many in the antiestablishment but pragmatic middle ground, who sought a consensus candidate.
-“Aboul Fotouh genuinely believes in equality,” the prominent human rights activist Hossam Bahgat, who founded the Egyptian Initiative for Personal Rights, reflected as a number of shishas or waterpipes bubbled thoughtfully around us.
+“Aboul Fotouh genuinely believes in ,” the prominent human rights activist Hossam Bahgat, who founded the Egyptian Initiative for Personal Rights, reflected as a number of shishas or waterpipes bubbled thoughtfully around us.

 However, these two men confounded expectations, with Aboul Fotouh ending up fourth and Moussa fifth, with third place going to the late-starting favourite for the secular, revolutionary vote, , a reform-minded leftist and diehard Nasserist.